vegaprotocol/documentation/docs/api/vega-wallet/how-to/troubleshoot.md

 ---
-title: How to troubleshoot
+title: Troubleshoot issues
 hide_title: false
 sidebar_position: 6
 ---

 ## Troubleshoot the local service

-### 1. A common issue?
+### Is it a commonly seen issue?

-Before going too far, verify your problem is not a [common issue](../../vega-wallet/common-issues.md).
+Before going any further, verify your problem is not in the list of [common issues](../../vega-wallet/common-issues.md).

-### 2. Read the logs
+### Check the logs

 #### 1. Locate the log folder

-The best way to locate the log folder is to use the `vega` CLI:
+The best way to locate the log folder is to use the Vega CLI:

 ```bash
 vega paths list | grep WalletServiceLogsHome
 ```

-It will output the paths to the log folder on your machine, for a given Vega home.
+The output will be the paths to the log folder on your machine, for a given Vega home.

 #### 2. Find the right log file

-Each instance of the local service logs in a brand-new log file on every start up.
+Each instance of the local service creates a brand new log file on every startup.
 The name of the log file is formatted as follows:

 ```
 <YYYY>-<MM>-<DD>-<HH>-<MM>-<SS>-<PID>.log